2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 ## January 2023 - v15.01/02

-1. ⏳ Better indicate premium/patron features and explain to the user what it is and how to get it
-    1. ⏳ Visual indicators on buttons
-    1. ⏳ Visual messages in certain places
-    1. ✅ Details dialog to know more about the feature
-    1. ✅ Public DB of the feature explaining it in more details, how to activate etc. on <https://patrons.2sxc.org/features>
 1. ⏳ Improve WYSIWYG
     1. Sections to better align images
     1. Use classes to determine size instead of styles